zimolzak/birthday-party/list.md

     - Begali "simplex mono basic" or "simplex mono", [i2rtf.com](https://i2rtf.com).
 These are pricey.

-- **Jeans**, waist 34, length 32, Levi's.
-Color: any dark blue or medium blue (not light wash):

-    - 501 (button fly)
-    - 505 (regular/straight)
-    - 514 (classic straight)
-    - *maybe* 541
-    - probably not 550 (relaxed)

-- Maybe a different pair of **jeans** appropriate for casual days at work?
-Colors like dark grey, dark olive, brown, tan/khaki.

-- **Old-timey "straight key"** for Morse code.
-Search ebay for "navy flameproof" or "vintage straight key."
-Ideally get one that has all or most of the parts.
-(Don't buy just the knob, or a key without the knob.
-Key and knob without the base is okay.
-Without wires is probably okay.)

-- New **belt**.
-Brown or black leather, for work. simple design without a lot of stitching or decoration. strap has to be 36 inches to fit correctly with enough leeway.

-- **Belt**, casual.
-Has to be **lightweight** (no heavy metal buckle, no wide or thick leather).
-Any material for the strap is OK.
-Mostly for wearing with shorts.
-Lots more colors and designs are acceptable.

 - [https://www.danperri.com/book](https://www.danperri.com/book): an
   interesting-looking book from a famous movie title designer